writechoiceorg/rocketlawyer/pages/concepts-page.md

 Explore definitions for terms related to **RocketDocument™**:

 - **RocketDocument™:** This product enables customers to create and customize legal documents through a dynamic, interactive interview process.

-The product consists in both an Embedded UX and the API endpoints.
-RocketDocument™ is designed to smooth the document creation process by guiding users through an interactive interview to collect specific details for the document.
+**RocketDocument Embedded UX**: This is an embedded user interface that allows users to interact with and fill out documents directly within your platform.
+The process is conducted as an interview, presenting a new question to the user for each editable field.
+This functionality allows you to obtain all user information and fill in all fields from different types of documents.

+- **RocketDocument API Endpoints**: A set of APIs that programmatically manage the document creation and filling process.
+You will use the API endpoints to choose a document template, start an interview, navigate through all questions to fill out the document, and complete the interview to access the final document.

 - **Interview:** A guided interview is a question-and-answer session that adjusts based on the user's answers, providing a tailor-made document creation experience.
 It can have two different storage types:
     - **Persistent Interview:** A persistent interview will send each answer the user fills to the RocketLawyer's servers.
 The data will be stored there and when the user finishes the interview, it will be returned to genarate the completed document.